 Continuous query process.
-Continuous query process has first been considered in [15] which means continuously monitoring a set of graph streams and reporting the appearances of a set of pattern graphs in a set of graph streams at each timestamp [16] [2].
+Continuous query process has first been considered in [24] which means continuously monitoring a set of graph streams and reporting the appearances of a set of pattern graphs in a set of graph streams at each timestamp [6, 25].
 But it offered an approximate answer instead of using subgraph isomorphism verification to find the exact query answers.
-In the latter study, [17] proposed the concept of incremental subgraph matching to handle continuous query problem.
-It only executed subgraph matching over the updated part and avoided recomputing from scratch.
-In addition, [18] proposed continuous graph pattern matching over knowledge graph streams and used two different executional models with an automata-based model to guide the searching process.
-[3] proposed a novel data-centric presentation to process continuous subgraph matching.
-However, all of the above algorithms evaluate each query separately, and cannot be directly used for multi-queries problem.
+In the latter study, Fan et al. [26] proposed the concept of incremental subgraph matching to handle continuous query problem.
+It only executed subgraph matching over the updated part, avoiding recomputing from scratch.
+In addition, Gillani et al. [27] proposed continuous graph pattern matching over knowledge graph streams and used two different executional models with an automata-based model to guide the searching process.
+Kim et al. [7] proposed a novel data-centric presentation to process continuous subgraph matching.
+However, all of the above algorithms evaluate each query separately and cannot be directly used for multi-query problem.